Workplace Safety Best Practices

 Work team leaders drive the use of workplace safety best practices

 Do you want real safety improvement to happen in a fast and sustainable manner?
-If so, you have to do three things.
-First, you have to change the job descriptions of each work team leader to include specific safety responsibilities.
-Second, use both lagging (incident rates) and leading (high risk behavior rates) indicators to monitor safety performance.
+If so, you must do three things.

 Third, require each owner to PROVE HOW they consistently change their work systems to help obtain better safety results.
-Don’t tolerate poor performance.
+Don't tolerate poor performance.
 If a work team leader fails to meet job expectations, provide a coach and support for at least year.
-Then, expect quarterly improvement over that year.
-If your leaders fail to consistently practice the changes that you desire, help them find a different role to fill.

 Reactive Investigations Help Identify Workplace Safety System Gaps

-Why do you invest time in incident investigations?
-Are your efforts merely to meet legal requirements, or do you expect work system design change as well?
-Too many people expect the incident’s elimination as a goal.
-Unfortunately, they don’t also see reactive analysis as a chance to eliminate poor work system designs for good.
+Too many people expect the incident's elimination as a goal.
+Unfortunately, they don't also see reactive analysis as a chance to eliminate poor work system designs for good.

 Personal Safety Work System Analysis and Design

-I can work with your safety committee or management team to design and execute a comprehensive plan to improve workplace safety.
-Plus, I can help you minimize the potential for on-the-job injuries.
 Typical system components include a monthly internal audit process, safety committee setup, an investigation process for near misses and reportable injuries, safety training curriculum and material design, a project management process, and monthly safety reporting tools.

 Additionally, I can help you set up a behavior-based safety system and a scorecard of leading safety indicators.
 In each case, these workplace safety best practices will help you address potential safety problems before they become real ones.